-- What is the Lean opportunity?
-Why Lean? - Who is the customer?
+- What is the problem / waste? - Who is the customer?
 What is the value add?

-Lean project scope / business model, 40% of grade
+Lean process improvement / business model, 40% of grade

 As a final project, students will write a short memo applying the concepts from class to a specific project or opportunity (~1,200 words).
-Students may either propose a Lean project at their workplace or another social impact organization or conceive a startup or new initiative using Lean principles.
+Students may either propose a Lean process improvement at their workplace or another social impact organization or conceive a startup or new initiative using Lean principles.
 These memos are typically used in the early stages of a Lean endeavor and then iteratively over the life cycle.
-To be effective, they must include hypotheses on how to deliver value to customers.
-Scopes typically include: Potential impact and hypothesis for achieving it, the voice of the customer, specific goals and metrics, benchmarks, and key roles or partners needed.
+To be effective, they must include hypotheses on how to deliver value to customers, potential impact and hypothesis for achieving it, the voice of the customer, and specific goals, metrics, and benchmarks.